LarsNorlander/dev-diary/README.md

 ### 6:49 PM

 I've completed styling the form and made it responsive.
 I had the form basically have a card look to it and gave it a max-width of 800.
 Inside the form, I used grids to make two columns of inputs and made it one column when the screen got smaller.

+## June 30, 2018

+### 8:20 PM

+This week was particularly tiring (for some reason) and I spent most of the day sleeping.
+Despite that, I tried to do my best to get in some code into the product landing page although honestly, it was barely much.
+Hopefully tomorrow, I'll get to do much much more.